igemsoftware2019/Lambert_GA_FluoroCents/README.md

 Ambient Light Sensor
 ---------------

 The ambient light sensor is a photodetector found at the top of most smartphones.
 The sensor is intended to sense ambient light near the surface of the phone and dim the brightness of the phone accordingly.
 The ambient light sensor picks up electromagnetic energy in a limited range of wavelengths of visible light, but includes the wavelengths emitted by GFP (Pereira & Hosker, 2019).
-We will manipulate the sensor and phone device to collect data about luminescence emitted by fluorescent samples, giving us tangible information about the total fluorescence found in a sample.
+Lambert iGEM will manipulate the sensor and phone device to collect data about luminescence emitted by fluorescent samples, giving us tangible information about the total fluorescence found in a sample.
 Furthermore, the prevalence of sensors within smartphones allow for an accessible mechanism for this data collection.

 <div align="center"><center><img src="ALS_Clip_Art.png" align="center" /></center></div>
 <div align="center"><figcaption>